Chart Color Schemes

 The level of general health in Robina - East is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Robina - East shows superior health indicators with both younger and older age groups experiencing low prevalence of common health conditions.
+Robina - East shows superior health outcomes for both young and elderly populations with low prevalence of common health conditions.

-Approximately 51%, or around 9,170 individuals, have private health cover, which is relatively low.
-The most prevalent medical conditions are arthritis (7.1%) and asthma (6.9%), while 72.2% claim to be free from any ailments, compared to 71.7% in the rest of Queensland.
-As of 30 June 2021, 17.8%, or approximately 3,231 people, are aged 65 and over.
-Health outcomes among seniors in this area are notably strong, outperforming the general population in health metrics.
+Approximately 51% (~9,170 people) have private health cover, which is relatively low compared to other areas.
+The most prevalent medical conditions are arthritis (7.1%) and asthma (6.9%).
+Around 72.2% claim no medical ailments, slightly higher than the Rest of Qld's 71.7%.
+There are 3,231 residents aged 65 and over, comprising 17.8% of the population.
+Health outcomes among seniors are notably strong, outperforming general population health metrics.

 Frequently Asked Questions - Health